osohq/oso/docs/changelogs/vNEXT.rst

 Updated to built-in roles in ``sqlalchemy-oso``
 --------------------------------------------------------

-This release makes a number of changes to the way out-of-the-box role support works in the ``sqlalchemy-oso`` integration.
+This release makes a number of changes to how the out-of-the-box role support works in the ``sqlalchemy-oso`` integration.
 It simplifies the schema of the role model, adds relationships to the user and resource classes and contains more error checks for various required constraints and things that can go wrong.